oserr/omblog/README.md

 * There are many places where app can be improved, e.g.:
   * Error handling.
   * Login redirection.
-Example: when users try to like a blog post without being signed in, they are redirected to sign in, however, they are not redirected to page they were viewing after signing in.
+Example: when users try to like a blog post without being signed in, they are redirected to sign in, however, they are not redirected back to where they were before the first redirection.

 [1]: https://cloud.google.com/sdk/downloads
 [2]: https://cloud.google.com/appengine/docs/python/console/